JaxomofRuatha/ls2-extra-mods-unofficial/mod-details/IceBladeOfTheMonarch.md

 _None_

 **Load/Install Order Notes:**
-* JaxomofRuatha (LS2 version 2.4.0)
+* JaxomofRuatha (LS2 version 2.4.0, 2.5.2)
-  * icebladeofthemonarch.esp before Audio Overhaul Skyrim.esp
+  * `icebladeofthemonarch.esp` before `Audio Overhaul Skyrim.esp`
-  * DBM_IceBladeMonarch_Patch.esp and LOTD_TCC_IceBlade.esp in that order, currently before ELE_SSE.esp (NOTE: I reinstalled the Legacy of the Dragonborn Official Patches and Legacy of the Dragonborn SSE - The Curators Companion with different names and no other patches enabled to get these)
+  * `DBM_IceBladeMonarch_Patch.esp` and `LOTD_TCC_IceBlade.esp` in that order, currently before `ELE_SSE.esp` (NOTE: I reinstalled the Legacy of the Dragonborn Official Patches and Legacy of the Dragonborn SSE - The Curators Companion with different names and no other patches enabled to get these)